 Each year, The Ohio State University recognizes excellence in teaching, service, diversity enhancement, and scholarship through a variety of awards programs.
 Faculty and staff are honored for their distinguished contributions to the betterment of the university community in several areas.
 Review the awards in the following list of links and consider nominating deserving employees.

-- Human Resources Awards and Recognition
+- Human Resources Awards and Recognition (applications open in December)

 - Office of Academic Affairs Awards

-- Office of Research Award (search Office of Research website for current information): Distinguished Scholar Award
+- Office of Research Award (search Office of Research website for current information): Distinguished Scholar Award (applications open in October)

-- Office of Advancement and Board of Trustees Award: Distinguished Service Award
+- Office of Advancement and Board of Trustees Award: Distinguished Service Award (applications open in September)

-- University Engagement Recognition Awards
+- University Engagement Recognition Awards (applications open in December)

 National and International Awards